Information for Staff and Faculty

 - IT will arrange a pickup time with the faculty or staff member for the following day.

+- Please note that it will take two business days to facilitate equipment transfers.
 For additional IT support, please contact firstname.lastname@example.org

 Thunder Bay: 807-766-7500